BossFloyd/bossfloyd/README.md

 ### Hi there 👋

+My Name is Garrett, nice to meet you.
+This is my current README.md.
+More info will be addded along my journey.
+Thanks for stopping by.

 <!--
 **BossFloyd/bossfloyd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.